pnnl/ML4AlgComb/weaving_patterns/README.md

 ## Data generation

 A Java file that generates all weaving patterns for a given value of $n$ can be found above.
-To sample negatives ($\{1,2,\dots,n\}$-entry matrices that are not weaving patterns) we simply took true weaving patterns and randomly permuted two of the entries in a random row.
-We checked that the result matrix was not a weaving pattern by comparing it to all true weaving patterns that we had already found.
+To sample negatives ($\\{1,2,\dots,n\\}$-entry matrices that are not weaving patterns) we simply took true weaving patterns and randomly permuted two of the entries in a random row.
+We checked that the resulting matrix was not a weaving pattern by comparing it to all true weaving patterns that we had already found.

 ## Task

 **Math question:** Find a concise characterization of those $\{1,2,\dots,n\}$-valued $n \times n-1$ matrices that correspond to weaving patterns.

-**ML task:** Train a model that can predict whether a $\{1,2,\dots,n\}$-valued $n \times n-1$ matrices corresponds to a weaving pattern or not.
+**ML task:** Train a model that can predict whether a $\{1,2,\dots,n\}$-valued $n \times n-1$ matrix corresponds to a weaving pattern or not.

 ## Small model performance